freesers/AppStudioProject/STYLE.md

 ### Sources:
-* https://github.com/linkedin/swift-style-guide (my code will adhere to part 1, 2 and 4)
+* https://github.com/linkedin/swift-style-guide (my code will mostly adhere to part 1, 2 and 4)